openframeworks/ofSite/_tutorials/10_developers/001_how_openFrameworks_works.markdown

 ## Functions

 Some functionality in openFrameworks is provided through plain C functions.
-This are usually utility functions like ofToString(), ofRandom(), ofDrawBitmapString() and simple draw functions like ofCircle(), ofDrawRectangle().
+This are usually utility functions like ofToString(), ofRandom(), ofDrawBitmapString() and simple draw functions like ofDrawCircle(), ofDrawRectangle().